richardvlas/Deploy-the-Neighborly-App-with-Azure-Functions/README.md

 3. **Create Azure Container Registry Respository and Push the Image**

-    After testing, you will want to push the image to a remote repository, such as Dockerhub or Azure Container Registry, so that other services (Azure Kubernetes service) can download your image and run containers out of it.
+    After testing, you will want to push the image to a remote repository, Azure Container Registry, so that Azure Kubernetes service can download your image and run containers out of it.

+    **Azure Container Registry** (ACR) is a managed, private Docker registry service.
+Think of it as a repository for all of your Docker images.

+    Create a Azure Container Registry, and push your image.

+    ```bash
+    # Needs 'az login'
+    # Create a repository in ACR service
+    az acr create --resource-group $resourceGroup --name $containerRegistry --sku Basic
+    az acr login --name $containerRegistry
+    ```

+    In the Azure portal, navigate to the `Container Registry service` >> `Settings` >> `Access Keys` and enable the `Admin user`.

+    Login to your ACR registry from your local terminal:

+    ```bash
+    # Use the Admin user credentials (Username and Password) copied from Container Registry service >> Settings >> Access Keys in the portal
+    docker login $containerRegistry.azurecr.io
+    ```

+    Push the image to Azure Container Registry.

+    ```bash
+    docker push $containerRegistry.azurecr.io/$imageName:$imageTag
+    ```

+    View the newly pushed image in the ACR respository

+    ```bash
+    az acr repository list --name $containerRegistry --output table
+    ```

+4. **Create a Kubernetes Cluster**